fpdevil/AlgorithmsAndMe/README.md

 ```

 ## TODO
-Need to implement several other languages and cover some test cases.
+Need to implement several other algorithms.
+Need to write some test cases.

 ### Links referred:
  * [The Excellent LYAH](http://learnyouahaskell.com) This is the book which got me into Haskell